NLnetLabs/unbound-manual/source/topics/monitoring.rst

 ========================

 There are several ways to configure statistics in Unbound.
-In this section we'll cover Munin and Cacti, but there are many other thrid-party options available as well using for example `Zabbix <https://github.com/jeftedelima/Unbound-DNS>`_ or `Prometheus <https://github.com/svartalf/unbound-telemetry>`_.
+In this section we'll cover Munin and Cacti, but there are many other third-party options available as well, using for example `Zabbix <https://github.com/jeftedelima/Unbound-DNS>`_ or `Prometheus <https://github.com/svartalf/unbound-telemetry>`_.

 Configuration